Skip to content

 Orders placed directly through my website are usually shipped within five days.

-The Guidebook to Self-Releasing Your Music is also available to order from Amazon and Waterstones.
+The Guidebook to Self-Releasing Your Music is available to order directly from the author and also available to order from Amazon, Waterstones, Apple Books and others.

 The book is printed by Ingram Spark and distributed to resellers on my behalf.
 Trade and bulk discounts available.